Listening to both of them singing the chorus together is as heartwarming as it gets.

 In another heartwarming instance of children appreciating their parent's creative talents, Zach Montana changed the course of his and his father's life when a video of him accidentally discovering and reacting to his father's unreleased song from the 70s.
 In the clip, Montana is seen to be visibly excited and jumping about in his seat, shocked at how good the track is and how good his father, William "Curly" Smith, sounds.
 "I'm listening and I'm thinking, 'Whoa, this is really good,'" said Montana.
 "Then the vocals come on and I hear a very familiar voice—and I’m like, 'Oh my God, that's my dad."

-He soon discovered that the track was an unreleased song from the 1970s called "Surrender to Me."
+He soon discovered the track was an unreleased song from the 1970s called "Surrender to Me."
 Smith was the rock band Boston's drummer from 1994 through 2001, touring and recording with the rock band.

 Smith recorded the track 43 years ago and co-produced it with singer-songwriter Mark Olson, who has since passed away.
 They were never able to release the song since Smith did not have a record deal.
 After Montana, who is a young musician himself, introduced the internet to his father's unreleased track through the video—which has been viewed over 3.9 million times and liked by over 1.1 million TikTok users—"Surrender to Me" has received over four million Spotify streams.